-\ Father Henri Nouwen laid the spiritual foundation for the Pathways.org TEAM W: That Every Ability May Worship movement with his keynote address The Vulnerable Journey\ at the 1996 Pathways.org That All May Worship conference.
-The Vulnerable Journey by Father Henri Nouwen is available for viewing at www.team-w.org.
+Father Henri Nouwen laid the spiritual foundation for the Pathways.org That Every Ability May Belong movement with his keynote address The Vulnerable Journey at the 1996 Pathways.org That All May Worship conference.
+The Vulnerable Journey by Father Henri Nouwen is available for viewing at www.TEAMBelong.org.

-BULLETIN ARTICLES FOR TEAM W MONTH
+BULLETIN ARTICLES FOR TEAM BELONG MONTH

-Run the articles on the next pages on your website or in your newsletter or bulletin during TEAM W Month.
+Run the articles on the next pages on your website or in your newsletter or bulletin during TEAM Belong Month.

-TEAM W MONTH: That Every Ability May Worship
+TEAM BELONG MONTH: That Every Ability May Worship

-In \\\\ (insert month) \\\ our parish will join congregations across the U.S. in observing TEAM W Month.
-TEAM W Month is an integral part of the Pathways.org TEAM W: That Every Ability May Worship movement.
-TEAM W Month raises awareness to the need for accommodations so that people of all abilities can participate in worship and ministries at their house of faith.

-(Insert name of parish) \\\\\ especially welcomes parishioners of all abilities every Sunday and seeks to enable their full participation in the life of the church.
-By observing TEAM W Month we hope to further educate parishioners about the needs of our brothers and sisters with disabilities in our midst, as well as to recognize the gifts they bring to our community.
+In (Insert month) our parish will observe TEAM Belong Month.
+TEAM Belong Month is an integral part of the Pathways.org That Every Ability May Belong movement.
+TEAM Belong Month raises awareness to the need for accommodations so that people of all abilities can participate in worship and ministries at their house of faith.
+(Insert name of parish) especially welcomes parishioners of all abilities every Sunday and seeks to enable their full participation in the life of the church.
+By observing TEAM Belong Month we hope to further educate parishioners about the needs of our brothers and sisters with disabilities in our midst, as well as to recognize the gifts they bring to our community.

-TEAM W MONTH INAUGURATES NEW MINISTRY
+TEAM BELONG MONTH INAUGURATES NEW MINISTRY

-Today, during TEAM W Month, our parish extends a warm and heartfelt invitation to parishioners to join a new ministry, TEAM W: That Every Ability May Worship.
+Today, during TEAM Belong Month, our parish extends a warm and heartfelt invitation to parishioners to join a new ministry, That Every Ability May Belong.
 The goals of the ministry are:

-- accessibility-surveying the needs of our parish community and providing the necessary accommodations so parishioners of all abilities can participate in worship, ministries, social events and leadership roles - communication-conveying that all are welcome to participate through print, internet, verbal and nonverbal communications - affirmation-personally inviting parishioners with disabilities to participate in parish activities.
+- accessibility-surveying the needs of our parish community and providing the necessary accommodations so parishioners of all abilities can participate in worship, ministries, social events and leadership roles - belonging- going beyond mere accessibility to creating a sense of belonging for parishioners and students with disabilities. - communication-conveying that all are welcome to participate through print, internet, verbal and nonverbal communications - affirmation-personally inviting parishioners with disabilities to participate in parish activities.

-If you are interested in joining this ministry or if you have any needs or concerns, please contact (name of TEAM W Minister) at (phone number) or (email address).
-For more information about this ministry and TEAM W: That Every Ability May Worship visit www.team-w.org.
+If you are interested in joining this ministry or if you have any needs, please contact (name) at (phone number) or (email address).

-TEAM W MONTH BULLETIN ARTICLES
+TEAM BELONG MONTH BULLETIN ARTICLES